RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - Facts
       - Ms Wardley sought employment with Ansett as a trainee pilot but was refused, on the grounds of her gender.
 Ansett was in clear breach of the Victorian Act, so the Equal Opportunity Board (Vic) ordered the company to employ Wardley.
       - Ansett sought a declaration from the High Court to the effect that the State Act was not applicable with regard to the employment or dismissal of the defendant, by reason of inconsistency with the Commonwealth Agreement.
-      - It argued that the Victorian law was directly inconsistent with the rights conferred upon it by the federal Agreement as, in Ansett’s view, the Agreement granted it an absolute right to sack employees before they had worked 12 months
+      - It argued that the Victorian law was directly inconsistent with the rights conferred upon it by the federal Agreement as, in Ansett's view, the Agreement granted it an absolute right to sack employees before they had worked 12 months
     - The crucial question regarding direct inconsistency in this case was:
       - what right or immunity did the Commonwealth intend to confer?
 Did the Commonwealth intend to confer upon the airlines an absolute right to dismiss, so long as any relevant procedure in the agreement was followed?
     - The majority, however, found there was no Commonwealth intention to confer an absolute right to dismiss.